 Click on the Posts | Add New option in the left-hand side menu.
 You should now see the New Post screen.

 Enter the title of your post, perhaps something like, “Welcome to My WordPress Blog!”
 (I know, clever, right?)

 Now write your first post in the field directly below the title.
 Perhaps you could explain why you are starting your blog, the topics you plan to write about, and how often you intend to post.
 (Tip: under-promise and over-deliver.)

 Now click the Publish button.
 This literally publishes your post for the world to see.
-You can click on the Preview Changes button to see it.
+You might see a message that says, “Your site is currently displaying a ‘Coming Soon’ page.
+Once you are ready to launch your site click here.”
+If so, click on the “click here” link.